JfcAtCyberArk/conjur-terraform-demo/README.md

 # conjur-terraform-demo
-Demonstration of the use of the Conjur plugin for terraform
+Conjur provider for terraform - demo

 ## How it works
 1 - The docker-compose file is used to deploy a terraform server.